Pulling a boat up to a dock is not the most exciting part of boating. Move too fast, and you might crash. Move too slow, and you lose control.

 Observe the Wind

-Before pulling up, observe the direction of the wind and reduce the sail area if it’s necessary.
+Before pulling up, observe the direction of the wind and reduce the sail area if necessary.
 On a powerboat, the sail area refers to all the flat surfaces that catch the wind, such as windows.

 In this case, open the windows for the wind to pass through the boat.
 This way, it won’t push against the boat like a sail.
 This is especially useful for trawlers with an enclosed top.